-and it mostly consists of taking down facts to assess whether these are consistent with the claim of being underage.
+In practice, not all unaccompanied children are sent for an age assessment.
+In 2024, of the applications submitted by UASC, 191 were referred for an age assessment which is an increase from 2022 and 2023, however it is not clear whether this is a result of the above-mentioned amendment to the Law.
+Those for whom there are doubts will first have an interview, considered by the authorities as a psychosocial assessment, to determine if they should be sent for medical examinations.
+The psychosocial assessment is carried out by an Asylum Service caseworker, in the presence of a social worker/guardian and it mostly consists of taking down facts to assess whether these are consistent with the claim of being underage.
 The caseworker carrying out the assessment must have received training for this purpose but is not necessarily a qualified social worker or psychologist.
-The assessment also includes questions related to the asylum application.282 In Dublin cases, a child may be sent for medical examination when the country to which they are to transfer requires a medical age assessment as part of the examination of the Dublin request.
+The assessment also includes questions related to the asylum application.
+In Dublin cases, a child may be sent for medical examination when the country to which they are to transfer requires a medical age assessment as part of the examination of the Dublin request.
 The medical examination is comprised of a wrist X-ray, a jaw-line X-ray, and a dental examination.
 A clinical examination by an endocrinologist to determine the stage of development, upon consent of the child, is also mentioned in the procedure.
-However, in practice such an examination is not used due to the invasive nature.283
+However, in practice such an examination is not used due to the invasive nature.

 Doctors carrying out the dental examinations have been trained by the EUAA.
-However, the training of all professionals carrying out age assessments does not seem to be ongoing and it is not clear if any of the doctors have since changed or if there has been further training.284
+However, the training of all professionals carrying out age assessments does not seem to be ongoing and it is not clear if any of the doctors have since changed or if there has been further training.

-Furthermore, a decision finding an asylum seeker to be an adult cannot be challenged administratively or judicially in itself but can only be challenged judicially when the asylum claim is rejected and as part of the appeal challenging the negative decision of the asylum application.
+Furthermore, a decision finding an asylum applicant to be an adult cannot be challenged administratively or judicially in itself but can only be challenged judicially when the asylum claim is rejected and as part of the appeal challenging the negative decision of the asylum application.
 Due to this, the Asylum Service does not provide access to the file and documents relevant to the age assessment until and in case of an appeal.
-Where results confirm the individual to be an adult and these results are communicated orally to the applicant, they are usually assisted in applying for material reception conditions and asked to leave the shelter for children as soon as possible.285
+Where results confirm the individual to be an adult and these results are communicated orally to the applicant, they are usually assisted in applying for material reception conditions and asked to leave the shelter for children as soon as possible.
+In 2024, a Supreme Court decision confirmed that the age determination procedure and its result of classifying an asylum applicant as an adult is not in itself an administrative decision that can be challenged in court.
+Instead, the Supreme Court stated that the age determination procedure is an interim and preparatory decision that is part of the asylum application examination procedure and as such can be challenged along with the decision concerning the asylum claim of the applicant.